IBM/z_ansible_collections_doc/source/eda/eda-for-ibm-z.rst

 Example scenario summary
 --------------------------------------------------

-A system authority change on a production LPAR is not permitted without valid authorization.
-Event-Driven Ansible for IBM Z can be used to automate this workflow end to end:
+A system authority change on a production LPAR is not permitted without valid authorization:

 1. A privilege escalation attempt occurs.
 2. IBM zSecure Alert detects the change.